lorenzhs/wrs/README.md

 ### Experiments

-To reproduce our experiments, compile using cmake and execute [benchmark/bench_all.sh](benchmark/bench_all.sh) from your build directory.
-Note that this script targets a machine with 80 cores (160 threads).
-A version for 32 cores (64 threads) is provided in [benchmark/bench_all_64.sh](benchmark/bench_all_64.sh).
-Adjust this to your machine by changing the values to the `-t` parameter in `benchmark/run_*.sh`.
+To reproduce our experiments, compile using cmake and execute the benchmark scripts.
+The scripts are customised to the machines we used for our experiments.
+On our Intel machine with 80 cores and 160 threads, we ran [benchmark/bench_intel.sh](benchmark/bench_intel.sh) from the build directory.
+On our AMD machine with 32 cores and 64 threads, we ran [benchmark/bench_all_64.sh](benchmark/bench_all_64.sh).
+Adjust these to your machine by changing the thread counts over which the scripts iterate.
 You might also want to change the output paths in `benchmark/run_*.sh`

 **[License](/LICENSE):** GPLv3